EN

 A robust platform does not mix data layers

-This is why our approach is to maintain a clear distinction between:
+That is why our approach is to maintain a clear distinction between:

-• the initial source;
+• the original source;

 • the transformed data;